Do you want to know what land, real estate, and real property are?

 Types of Commercial Property

-Business property may include any real property that is owned by a business entity.
-More importantly, business property can refer to the dwellings and activity of an actual business.
+Business property may include any real property owned by a business entity.
+More importantly, the business property can refer to the dwellings and activity of an actual business.
 For instance, a mechanic shop that has a garage is considered business property.

-Office space is a property that has an area that allows the business activity to take place.
-Regus, a company that rents out office space to small businesses or to people who don’t need to rent out office space on a full-time commitment.
-Regus offers rent based on usage and offers several areas of office space, for instance, meeting rooms.
+Office space is a property that has an area that allows business activity to take place.
+Regus is a company that rents out office space to small businesses or to people who don’t need to rent out office space on a full-time commitment.
+Regus offers rent based on usage and several office space areas, for instance, meeting rooms.

 Shopping centers are real property that largely deals with retail.
 Many investors seek out REITs that are shopping malls/centers investments.